malworthy/verybasic/README.md

 ### _plot(x, y, colour)_

-sets the colour at x,y coordinates on the canvas
+sets the colour at x,y coordinates on the canvas.
+Colour can either be a pre-defined colour string or a hex code (e.g. #ADFF2F)

 ### _window()_

 display a window showing the canvas.
 Size of window will be the same as the canvas

+### _rgb(red,green,blue)_

+returns a hex code for the speficied red, green and blue values.

 ### Colours